Disabled Students Survey brings new insights into the experiences of students across higher education in the UK

 Six themes across the report highlight key recommendations, ranging from the need for a unified approach to funding, the removal of barriers across accessible accommodation provision and assistive technology.

 The report explores the value of streamlined systems and improved communications to reduce the additional burden of administrative tasks for disabled students, and prioritise equitable experiences across social and academic areas.

 The survey also addresses the importance of holistic outcomes and tailored support to maximise outcomes and enabling streamline transitions to the workplace.
 It considers the importance of the individual, and how a more flexible and individualised approach, as evidenced during COVID 19, can lead to stronger outcomes.

-Join the launch webinar
+The launch webinar

 About Snowdon and GDI Hub